stephenreynolds/checkcheck/README.md

 # CheckCheck
-Short for "Checksum Checker", this is a terminal tool for comparing files against a checksum to verify file integrity.
+Short for "Checksum Checker", this is a cross-platform terminal tool for comparing files against a checksum to verify file integrity.

 Supports MD5, SHA1, SHA256, SHA384, and SHA512.

 ## Prerequisites
+Requires .NET Core Runtime 2.2.1 (https://dotnet.microsoft.com/download/dotnet-core/2.2).

 ## Compiling
 From the .NET Core CLI, run `dotnet build` to compile and `dotnet run` to run.